mkeaton08/mkeaton08/README.md

-- 👋 Hi, I’m Matt Keaton
+### Hi there! 👋

 - 👀 I’m interested in becoming a cybersecurity professional
-- 🌱 I’m currently learning computer science at SNHU
+- 🌱 I’m currently learning computer science
-- 📫 How to reach me message me on LinkedIn
+- 📫 How to reach me, message me on LinkedIn

 <!---